RanduSoft/RSTabBar/README.md

 - Hopefully will fix some of the issues below

 ## Known issues
-- Depending on the child `View`s, sometimes there is a transparent gap between the bottom of the `RSTabBar` and the bottom of the screen on iPhones with notches.
-This can be fixed by adding `.padding(.bottom, showTabBar ?
-10 : 0)` in the top View of the child.
-This is not ideal and I'll try to fix it.
 - The safe area of the OG transparent `TabBar` are there and this is on purpose.
 However there are cases where you don't want that padding.
-Again, something like `.padding(.bottom, -40)` will adjust or remove that padding.
+Something like `.padding(.bottom, -40)` will adjust or remove that padding.
 I'm not sure what I can do about this.

 ## Contribution